-- 3.4 The district council offers a pre-application advice service.
-Entering into preapplication discussions offers the opportunity to clarify the relevant planning policies and material considerations, issues to be resolved and requirements for supporting documentation.
+3.4 The district council offers a pre-application advice service.
+16 Entering into pre-application discussions offers the opportunity to clarify the relevant planning policies and material considerations, issues to be resolved and requirements for supporting documentation.
 Entering into such discussions prior to the purchase of land will enable developers to better anticipate the financial implications of planning obligations on development proposals.
-This will be important from the applicant's perspective because the Panning Practice Guidance: Viability states, "The price paid for land is not a relevant justification for failing to accord with relevant policies in the plan.
+This will be important from the applicant's perspective because the Planning Practice Guidance: Viability17 states, "The price paid for land is not a relevant justification for failing to accord with relevant policies in the plan.
 Landowners and site purchasers should consider this when agreeing land transactions."
-If an applicant over-pays for a site because they have not appropriately taken into consideration the planning policies when agreeing a land price, this is not a valid viability argument for subsequently seeking to reduce or remove the planning policy obligations. - 3.5 In addition to the above, pre-application discussions can minimise delays in determining planning applications.
-Developers and landowners are therefore advised to enter into discussions with the district council and other infrastructure providers as early as possible in the application process. - 3.6 When a request for pre-application advice is submitted, the district council will seek comments from consultees about the principle of development, including seeking initial information about the contributions that may be sought to mitigate the impact of the proposal.
-The starting point for any negotiations will be that development proposals should accord with adopted local plan policies, including affordable housing requirements at a policy compliant tenure split.
-As part of this, developers and landowners should have regard to this SPD, the Affordable Housing SPD and the county council's Planning Obligations Strategy to provide information to support discussions. - 3.7 It is important to note that information about planning obligations, which is received from consultees at the pre-application stage, may be subject to change and will be finalised once a formal application is submitted.
-This will be fed back to the applicant / agent as part of the district council's wider response to the applicant.
+If an applicant over-pays for a site because they have not appropriately taken into consideration the planning policies when agreeing a land price, this is not a valid viability argument for subsequently seeking to reduce or remove the planning policy obligations.